36-week program/1080 hours

 Job prospects should be excellent for pharmacy technicians, particularly those with formal training and those with experience in retail settings.

-The median annual wage of pharmacy technicians was $39,570 in May 2013.
+The median annual wage of pharmacy technicians was $41,280 in the first quarter of 2016.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $19,840, and the top 10 percent earned more than $40,710.

 As shown in the tabulation below, median annual wages for pharmacy technicians in hospitals were $32,400 in May 2010, highest among those industries employing much of the occupation: